http://www.miami.edu/sonhs

 Nursing Accreditation

-The MSN and DNP programs in the SONHS are accredited by the following:
+The MSN, DNP, and Post-Master's Certificate programs at the University of Miami SONHS are accredited by the following:

 (202) 887-6791

-The Nurse Anesthesia program is accredited by the following:
+The BSN-to-DNP Nurse Anesthesia program is accredited by the following:

 Graduate Degrees and Academic Programs

-The SONHS offers a variety of academic programs across six graduate degrees:
+The SONHS offers a variety of academic programs:

 Admission

-Admission to graduate programs in the SONHS is subject to the rules, regulations, and procedures as set forth in the Academic Bulletin, the Student Handbook, and the SONHS website, and as determined by each graduate nursing program, the Graduate School, and the Office of International Admission.
+Admission to graduate programs in the SONHS is subject to the rules, regulations, and procedures as set forth in the Academic Bulletin, the Student Handbook, and the SONHS website, and as determined by each graduate nursing program and the Graduate School.
 Applicants must meet specific admission requirements before they may be evaluated for admission to the SONHS' graduate programs.
-Applications for the SONHS' graduate programs, except for the online Informatics programs, are submitted through NursingCAS.
-Applications for the online Informatics programs are submitted through UOnline.
+Applications for the SONHS' graduate programs are submitted through NursingCAS

 Degree Requirements

 The degree requirements for each SONHS graduate program are outlined under the "MASTERS" and "DOCTORAL" tabs above.
 All graduate programs are lock-step, meaning students must follow the Plan of Study under which they were admitted as listed in the Academic Bulletin and the Student Handbook, and they must successfully complete the courses in each semester to progress to the next.
-Students should contact their appropriate Associate Dean or Program Director, or a staff member in the OSS to discuss any questions related to their degree requirements.
+Students should contact their appropriate Associate Dean or Program Director, or a staff member in the SONHS Office of Student Services (OSS) to discuss any questions related to their degree requirements.

 Doctor of Philosophy (PhD) in Nursing Science